ssec/polar2grid/py/polar2grid/doc/source/glue_scripts/common_opts.rst

     is INFO and for the python script the default is ERROR.
 To increase the level of detail add more ``-v`` to the command line.

+.. cmdoption:: -l
+               --log

+    Specify a log filename.
+Default is ``<glue script>_%Y%m%d_%H%M%S.log`` where the date information comes from the earliest data input filename.
+    If the :option:`-R` is specified, the current date UTC is used since no files are passed.

+.. cmdoption:: --debug

+    Enter debug mode.
+This means that intermediate files will not be removed on successful execution.
+Default behavior is to keep intermediate files if an error occurred and to delete intermediate files if successful.

 .. cmdoption:: -d <data-directory>

     Specify the directory to search for data files.
 Glue scripts will use